 The value of Immovable Property and improvements thereto may also depend on the solvency and financial stability of tenants, the economic environment in which they operate and the increase in interest rates.
 Due to difficult conditions in the Canadian retail environment, certain retailers have announced the closure of their stores, including Sears Canada Inc. and other retailers, who were or are tenants of Cominar.
 Other retailers may follow.
 Cominar has also been impacted by vacancies and by the downward review of rents in the Montréal Area's suburban office market and the Ottawa Area office market.
 Cominar's income and Distributable Income could be adversely impacted if one or more major tenants or a significant number of tenants were unable to meet their lease obligations or if a significant portion of vacant space in Cominar's properties cannot be leased on economically favourable lease terms, or simply re-leased.
 In the event of default by a tenant, delays or limitations may be experienced in enforcing Cominar's rights as a lessor and substantial costs may be incurred to protect Cominar's investment.
 The ability to rent unleased space in Cominar's properties will be affected by many factors, including the level of general economic activity and competition for tenants by other properties.
-Cominar's failure to rent unleased space on a timely basis or at all or at rates that are equivalent to or higher than current rents would likely have an adverse impact on Cominar's financial position and the value of its properties.
+Cominar's financial position and the value of its properties.